Weed-AI/Weed-AI/search/src/Components/wrapper/upload.md

 * Images with personally identifiable content (such as faces and vehicle details)
 * Images with explicit content

-Currently only new images to the repository will be accepted.
+Currently only images that are new to the repository will be accepted.